chisroxana31/LaborSpring/README.md

-# Library Spring Project
+# Library Management Project

 ## Introduction

-Welcome to the Library Spring Project!
+Welcome to the Library Management Project!
 This comprehensive Spring Boot application is designed to efficiently manage and organize a library's operations through a robust RESTful service.
 Leveraging CRUD (Create, Read, Update, Delete) functionality, the project encompasses ten essential entities, each playing a crucial role in the seamless functioning of a modern library.

 ## Key Entities: